smtdhanyamenon/smtdhanyamenon.github.io/README.md

-# Professional Litterati Website
+# Academic Website

-A modern, responsive professional litterati website showcasing intellectual journey, study areas, and research interests in a chosen field.
+A modern, responsive academic website showcasing intellectual journey, scholarly focus, and research interests in a chosen field.

 ## 🎯 Overview

-This website serves as a reflective learning portfolio, featuring a clean and sophisticated design optimized for writers, researchers, think tankers and academics.
+This website serves as a reflective learning portfolio, featuring a clean and sophisticated design optimized for academics, researchers, think tankers, and writers.
 Built with modern web technologies and designed with classic aesthetics in mind, it emphasises motivations and experiences, over factual listing of personal details.

 ## ✨ Features